About CP's Community Garden at City Hall

 What is the time commitment to participate?

-Come when you can and stay as long as you’d like during the scheduled dates.
-Check out our monthly gardening activity calendar on our website for details on topics and times.
+Check out our monthly gardening activity calendar on our website for details on topics and times and opportunities.

 Do I have to bring my own garden tools?